Brightest Stars

 Alphecca in science

-The star Alphecca is quite interesting in itself.
+The star Alphecca is quite interesting.
 Like the star Algol in the constellation Perseus, it is an eclipsing binary star, with an orbital period of about 17.4 days.
-In other words, the fainter of Alphecca’s 2 component stars passes in front of the brighter one, causing a slight dip in brightness.
+In other words, the fainter of Alphecca’s two component stars passes in front of the brighter one, causing a slight dip in brightness.
 Contrast that 17.4 days orbit to Earth’s orbit around our local star, the sun, which takes one year.
 As one star passes in front of the other in the Alphecca system, the star’s variation in brightness is barely perceptible.
 Meanwhile, the other variable star we mentioned – Algol – has a winking presence easy to observe with the unaided eye.

 Enjoying EarthSky?
 Sign up for our free daily newsletter today!